automationhacks/automationhacks.github.io/_posts/2019-09-17-working-with-testng-data-providers-in-kotlin.md

 ## Moving data providers in a dedicated class

-What if we don&#8217;t want to create an inheritance hierarchy and want all the related data providers to be in a single file.
+What if we don't want to create an inheritance hierarchy and want all the related data providers to be in a single file.
 Turns out this can also be achieved easily in Kotlin.

 As per docs: